-11. Feline Panleukopenia Virus
+11. Cat Diseases: Feline Panleukopenia

-The disease is caused by a small, single-stranded DNA Parvovirus recognized in cats worldwide.
+Feline Panleukopenia is caused by a small, single-stranded DNA Parvovirus recognized in cats worldwide.
 The disease is rare in vaccinated cats, but you must concern about the vaccination.
 Feline Panleukopenia is mainly a disease of the kitten but also affects all ages of cats.
 The disease is most common in summer and early fall though sporadic happens all around the year.

 There is no specific treatment for the Feline Panleukopenia virus.
 The only preventive measure of Feline Panleukopenia is vaccination at an early age and revaccinate yearly.

 Diarrhea is one of the most common pet cat diseases that will make you tensed frequently.
-The main cause of diarrhea is the sudden change of food, bad food or rotten food.
+The main cause of diarrhea is the sudden change of food, bad food, or rotten food.
 There is some bacterial, viral, protozoal disease that causes diarrhea in pet cats.

-The only simple method of prevention of diarrhea in cats is regular checking of foods before fed, supply pure drinking water and cleanliness of cat house.
+The only simple method of prevention of diarrhea in cats is regular checking of foods before fed, supply pure drinking water, and cleanliness of cat house.
 Treatment of diarrhea is based on the causes and supply of plenty of water or normal saline.

 The Last Word